About the Nichigetsukai

 Meaning

-Nichigetsukai () translates literally as the "sun and moon organization".
-This name was selected for a number of reasons, one of which was to keep in following with the dojo nomenclature already established with the Tsuki Kage dojo, which means "moon shadow".
+Nichigetsukai (), also pronounced Nichigachikai, translates literally as the "sun and moon organization".
+This name was selected for a number of reasons, one of which was to keep in following with the dojo nomenclature already established with the Tsuki Kage Dojo, which means "moon shadow".
 The moon above must cast down its light in order to create a shadow.
 The moon is in turn illuminated by the sun, and as such, the moon is reliant on the sun for its own illumination.
-It is this interaction and continuous cycle (harmony) of the sun and moon that creates Tsuki Kage.
-As such, this basic concept seemed appropriate for the supervisory/overseeing organization.
+It is this interaction and continuous cycle (harmony) of the sun and moon that creates "tsuki kage".
+As such, this basic concept was deemed appropriate for our supervisory/overseeing organization.

 Mon